 Testamentary Trust | A trust that is created through a will and only becomes effective after the grantor's death.
 The assets are transferred to the trust, which is managed by a trustee, who distributes them to the designated beneficiaries according to the terms of the will.
 This type of trust is often used for estate planning purposes. |

-This table shows just some of the types of living trusts available, and there may be additional variations or nuances to each type.
-It's important to work with an experienced estate planning attorney to determine which type of trust is best suited for your specific needs and goals.
+This table outlines several types of living trusts, although there may be additional variations or nuances to each.
+Consequently, working with an experienced estate planning attorney is essential to identify the most suitable trust for your specific needs and goals.

 Benefits of A Living Trust in Texas